Paraboly/choicesjs-stencil/README.md

 - `type`: the type of selector to render, defaults to `text`.
 Options: `text`, `single`, `multiple`.
 - `items`: a list of preselected values for `text` type select.
 It must be set via JavaScript.
 - `choices`: a list of available values for `single` and `multiple` type selects.
+- `distinct`: filters the choices to make them distinct.
+Defaults to `none`.
+Options:
+  - `value`: consider duplicate if `value` is the same
+  - `label`: consider duplicate if `label` is the same
+  - `all`: consider duplicate if all fields are the same
+  - `none`: disable distinct filter (leave choices as-is)

 Additionally, more options can be set, check the [documentation][choicesjs-documentation] for further details.